strangeprogrammer/CodeTutorials/README.md

 10. Build Docker images 'gccbox', 'rbox', and 'pythonbox'
 11. If the installation type from step '1' is either development deployment or deployment, symlink Django's static directory so that Apache can find it
 12. If the installation type from step '1' is either development deployment or deployment, copy some WSGI configuration files so that Apache can find them

+In order to test that the server is running, navigate to [http://localhost/CodeTutorials/tutorials/example-tutorial/](http://localhost/CodeTutorials/tutorials/example-tutorial/) and see if the example tutorial renders correctly.

+#### CREATING A TUTORIAL
+---

+Refer to the file **CodeTutorials/djangobox/src/tutorials/HOWTO.md** to create a coding tutorial.

 #### DEVELOPMENT TOOLS
 ---